TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 modules into some arbitrary directory.
 For example, your site may have a convention of keeping all software related to the web server under :file:`/www`.
-Add-on Python modules might then belong in :file:`/www/python`, and in order to import them, this directory must be added to ``sys.path``.
+Add-on Python modules might then belong in :file:`/www/python`, and in order to agiza them, this directory must be added to ``sys.path``.
 There are several different ways to add the directory.

 The most convenient way is to add a path configuration file to a directory